0Ankit0-0/proxy/backend/docs/progress_report.md

 ### 🚧 **Partially Implemented Features (5% Complete)**

 #### **Frontend Dashboard**
-- ✅ React setup with Vite build system.
+- ✅ React setup with Vite and basic project structure.
-- ✅ Basic project structure.
+- ✅ Core components for UI, layout, and data display are in place.
+- ✅ Pages for Dashboard, Log Collection, Reports, and Threat Analysis have been created.
+- ✅ Dependencies for UI (tailwind-merge, clsx), charts (recharts), and notifications (react-hot-toast) are integrated.
-- ⚠️ **Missing**: UI components, data visualization, API integration, and interactive features.
+- ⚠️ **Missing**: Full API integration, state management, and comprehensive data visualization.

 #### **Advanced Analysis**
 - ✅ Foundation for advanced analysis is in place with the new `DetectionEngine`.